sairaatta/conquer_chess/docs/faq.md

 :construction: the exact rules are still under construction :construction:

-- Goal is to mate the opponent's king
 - All pieces have health
 - All pieces have an equal amount of health, except the king, which has infinite health